fohara/docker-moztrap/README.md

 ``` shell
 $ docker run -it --link=<name of mysql container>:db docker-moztrap /init
 ```
+After the initialization is complete, the user 'admin' will be added to the Moztrap database.
+The password will be set to 'admin' and the account should have all necessary permissions to administer the Moztrap application.

 ### Adding a User to a docker-moztrap Container